JLBuendicho/portfolio/README.md

     Apply HTML and CSS layout techniques (Box Model, Flexbox, and Grid) in designing a personal portfolio website, and to learn how to publish a website using GitHub Pages.

+Feel free to fork the repo to use as template for your own portfolio website